NickSegalle/nicksegalle.github.io/_posts/2018-12-14-powercli-turbonomic.md

 }
 ```

-Execute-Turbonomic-ActionScript  Expand source
-Create the Webhook in Azure Automation
+## Create the Webhook in Azure Automation

 Once you've written the script, you'll need to create a runbook.
 I've named my runbook 'Execute-Turbonomic-ActionScript' and ensured the type of script is PowerShell.